The Films of Edmund Goulding

 Love (Your Spell is Everywhere) (written by actress, screenwriter, and lyricist Elsie Janis, with Goulding writing the music and some of the lyrics)

-His only shortcoming was his lack of camera style, and he depended hugely on the great cinematographers that he worked with.
+His only shortcoming was his lack of camera style, and he heavily relied on the great cinematographers he worked with.

 Edmund Goulding